lmu-cmsi3520-fall2021/assignments/relational-db-mini-stack.md

 * One (1) domain-appropriate _retrieval_ function that, given some set of arguments, will return corresponding data matching those arguments—you may adapt one of the queries you wrote in [SQL Me This, Caped Crusader](#sql-me-this-caped-crusader-queriesmd) for this—pick some aspect of that query that would make sense as parameters so that the same function can be used for multiple queries of the same type
 * One (1) domain-appropriate “CUD” function (create, update, or delete) that modifies the database’s records, given some set of arguments

+Five (5)-member groups are asked to do one additional “CUD” function, for the same total number of points overall.

 A little extra credit will go to groups who implement each function using a opposite styles—one via raw/embedded/built SQL and another via object-relational mapping (ORM).

 ### Use the DAL, Luke